Tina Sauerlaender: Biography

-Tina Sauerlaender studied art history, business economics and Bavarian ecclesiastical history at Ludwig Maximilian University of Munich, Germany.
+Tina Sauerlaender studied art history, business economics and Bavarian ecclesiastical history at LMU Munich, Germany.
 She holds a PhD from the University of Art in Linz, Austria.
 Sauerlaender's professional career started at the international exhibition space Haus der Kunst in Munich in 2007.
 In 2011, she moved to Berlin to work at a contemporary photography gallery, Camera Work.
 Afterwards, she worked as the collection curator of the Haupt Collection from 2013 until 2015.
 Since 2013, Sauerlaender has worked as an independent curator and writer.
 She organizes and curates international art exhibitions in the context of the digital age.
 She primarily focuses on the impact of the digital and the Internet on our society and on individual lives.
 She curated the exhibition The Unframed World.
 Virtual Reality as Artistic Medium for the 21st Century at House of Electronic Arts Basel, Switzerland in 2017.
 She is the co-founder of Radiance, an international online research platform for artistic Virtual Reality experiences.
 She is the founder and co-director of the SALOON, a network for women in Berlin's the art scene with branches in Hamburg, Paris and Vienna.

 Peer to space

 Sauerlaender founded the exhibition hub peer to space together with Maja Block in Munich in 2010.
 From 2014 to 2017, Sauerlaender ran peer to space on her own in Berlin.
 Since 2017, Peggy Schoenegge has joined as a partner and part of the team. peer to space is a mindset which combines the concept of peer-to-peer networking with the ideas of space, freedom and openness to artistic expression. peer to space is not an actual place but occupies other spaces to realize exhibitions and further projects related to art dealing within the world we live today.
-Consequently it focuses on contemporary art which reflects and visualizes current affairs and interests of our time, mainly the digital and the internet.
+Consequently, it focuses on contemporary art which reflects and visualizes current affairs and interests of our time, mainly the digital and the internet.
 Current exhibitions include artistic virtual reality experiences or augmented reality.